pratikiub/Role_based_authorization/README.md

 ## How to compile ?

-From the source directory run command: make
+From the source directory run command make

 It will generate rbac output file rbac1